aws/aws-cdk/packages/aws-cdk-lib/aws-appsync/README.md

 });

-// An additional way of declaring a source api association, useful when a source api is deployed in a different stack from the Merged API.
+// An additional way of declaring a source api association using the SourceApiAssociation construct.
+This is useful when a source api is deployed in a different stack from the Merged API.
-// The source api owner can associate it to the Merged API with the SourceApiAssociation construct. const mergedApiExecutionRole = iam.Role.fromRoleArn(this, 'MergedApiExecutionRole', 'arn:aws:iam::123456789012:role/MyExistingMergedApiExecutionRole');
+// The source api owner can associate it to the Merged API with this construct. const importedMergedApi = appsync.GraphqlApi.fromGraphqlAttributes(this, 'ImportedMergedApi', {
+  graphqlApiId: 'MyApiId',
+  graphqlApiArn: 'MyApiArn',ƒ
+});

+const importedExecutionRole = iam.Role.fromRoleArn(this, 'ExecutionRole', 'arn:aws:iam::ACCOUNT:role/MyExistingRole');
 new appsync.SourceApiAssociation(this, 'SourceApiAssociation2', {
-   sourceApi: secondApi,
+   sourceApi: firstApi,
-   mergedApi: mergedApi,
+   mergedApi: importedMergedApi,
    mergeType: appsync.MergeType.AUTO_MERGE,
-   mergedApiExecutionRole: mergedApiExecutionRole,
+   mergedApiExecutionRole: importedExecutionRole,
 });
 ```